echa548/Speech-enhancement-through-a-CNN-driven-codebook-GAN/Compendium/README.md

 ### Gaussian Mixture Modelling
 - Go to [GMM-Setup](Models-Setup/GMM-Setup)
 - After the initial dataset made by create-dataset.ipynb is created, run the VAD_Merge.
 Important!!
-Run this using an IDE.
+Run this using an IDE (Visual studio code).
 Comments are left in the files regarding directories and functionality!!
 - After the step above, derive the codebooks by running the GMM_Codebook Python script.

 ### Perform Evaluation